 Behavior: Behavioral segmentation helps understand user’s interactions and is used for behavioral targeting.
 It can be evaluated based on session, session duration, clicks, and bounce rate.
 Using this data, publisher can also improve their audience interaction as well.

 Technology: This means filters like OS, browser, screen resolution, device category and such.
-Also, if mobile audience targeting is required, publishers can add segments by mobile device, even brand and model.
+Also, if mobile audience targeting is required, publishers can add segments by mobile devices, even brand, and model.
 This kind of segmentation data is used for technical targeting.

 Other than these filters, publishers can segment the audience based on more advanced parameters (such as product clicks, acquisition channels, goal conversion, and more).